October 27, 2020

 Then of course there is poor UX: sites that are out-dated, overcrowded, quirky, confusing, clunky, broken, annoying, or all of the above.
 They are frustrating to use, offer little if any guidance, and are typically met with a curse word or two.
 You’ve likely experienced these gems on a municipality or government website.

-But then… enter Dark Patterns.
+But then… enter Deceptive Design Patterns.
 Definitions may vary, but this is when the user experience is intentionally designed to trick, obfuscate, or coerce the end user into behaviors they wouldn’t have otherwise chosen.
 Examples could be

 Our first example is from value-focused air travel provider Ryanair.
 When booking a flight on Ryanair users are given a seating map through which they can select their own seat – seems reasonable so far.
 However, it’s sneakily disclaimed that if the user does select a seat they will be charged an extra fee, without any secondary warning or caution. ::shakes fist::

-Budget airlines and low-cost disruptors in other industries tend to use dark patterns as a means of recouping slashed margins.
+Budget airlines and low-cost disruptors in other industries tend to use Deceptive Design patterns as a means of recouping slashed margins.
 It’s a gamble to nickel and dime customers, balancing the annoyance of micro transactions versus the health of the bottom line.

 Next we have Equinox the high-end “lifestyle” gym.
 They make it exceedingly easy to join online – just a few clicks and a couple hundred bucks a month later and you’re on your way.

 But try cancelling your membership and you’re in for a world of red tape: there are cancellation limitation windows, prorated fees, and stipulate that cancellations can only be done in-person at a gym, on the phone, or certified mail.
 If it’s just so easy to sign up online, why does it have to be so hard to back out?
 It’s not technology, it’s a Deceptive Design pattern.